-Our rate of 0.75%incuding VAT (with a minimum fee of £2,250 including VAT) only applies if we are the only agent marketing the property for sale.
-If you decide to instruct another agent, our multiple agency rate is 1.50% including VAT.
+Our rate of 0.75% plus VAT (with a minimum fee of £2,250 plus VAT) only applies if we are the only agent marketing the property for sale.
+If you decide to instruct another agent, our multiple agency rate is 1.50% plus VAT.

 How do you reach opinion on market value?

 Make sure you disclose information up front if there are any issues that might affect the value of your property, we like to be open and honest and hope that you will be too.
 Having a valuation appointment at your property is key as every home is different and valuing a property isn’t an exact science.
 We want to be able evaluate all the factors before putting a value on your property.
 Our valuations consist of analysis of Land Registry data, local house price movements, recent sales and archived (failed) sales.
 We take all of this into account as well as square footage, layout, work undertaken, condition, build type and plot size.
 Of course we will be happy to put your property on the market at a price you decide, but it should be realistic.

 Why do I need to show you my ID before I sell my property?